ehmicky/autoserver/docs/functions.md

     $ref: constants.json
 ```

-# Client-specific variables
+# Client-specific parameters

-Clients can specify their own
-[function variables](#variables) on any specific request,
+Clients can specify their own [parameters](#parameters) on any specific request,
 using the `params` [argument](rpc.md#rpc) with an object value.

 ```graphql